altairsix/eventsource/README.md

 the repo, git uses that sequence of commits (events) to rebuild the project file structure (the domain model).

-Greg Young has an excellent primer on event source that can found on the [EventStore docs page](http://docs.geteventstore.com/introduction/4.0.0/event-sourcing-basics/).
+Greg Young has an excellent primer on event sourcing that can found on the [EventStore docs page](http://docs.geteventstore.com/introduction/4.0.0/event-sourcing-basics/).

 ![Overview](https://s3.amazonaws.com/site-eventsource/Overview.png)